eltay89/eltay89.github.io/_posts/2025-08-08-ai-search-algorithms-a-z.md

 *   **Goal Test**: A function that checks if a state is the solution.
 In our maze, this test is true if the agent's coordinates match the exit.
 *   **Path Cost**: A numerical value assigned to a path.
 For a simple maze, the cost is just the number of steps taken.
 The best solution—the **optimal solution**—is the one with the lowest cost.

-We can visualize the entire maze as a graph where each square is a **node** and each possible move is an **edge** connecting two nodes.

 ### The Search Toolkit: The `Node`

-To keep track of its progress, the AI uses a simple but powerful data structure for each step of its exploration.
-We'll call it a `Node`.
-A `Node` stores not just the state, but also the information needed to reconstruct the path later.
+To keep track of its progress, the AI uses a `Node` object.
+A `Node` stores not just the state, but also how we got there.
+The `parent` pointer is the key: once the AI finds the goal, it can trace its way backward from the goal `Node` to its parent, then to that node's parent, and so on.
+This chain of parents *is* the solution path.

 ```python
 # A simple Node class to track search progress